Animals of the Galapagos – 21 Famous Species in the Archipelago

 16. Whales and Dolphins

 Whale and dolphin watching season is usually June to October and is best done by boat.
 It can be hard to predict what exactly you’ll see on one of these excursions, since these mammals cover such and enormous range.
+Of all the animals of the Galapagos, these creatures may be the most incredible to see as they breach the water.
+Especially the whale sharks with their massive mouths!
+Check out the Galapagos diving ships to see these!

 Here’s a partial list of what you might see here: